redjacketKR/PIDBench/README.md

 The folder processing button has been removed to streamline the workflow.

 Thank you for your continued support and feedback.
-This update aims to provide a more robust and user-friendly experience for PID tuning analysis.

 --------------------